jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 !!! warning
     You will need to tailor this step to match your HPC cluster.
 Reach out to your system admin with any questions.

 The GIAB raw data we will be using for this tutorial is relatively large, and thus needs ample memory.
-We request these resource in a SLURM "interactive session" to allow us to run code at the command line and avoid running resource-intensive code on the login node, which could negatively impact other users.
+We request resources in a SLURM "interactive session" to allow us to run code at the command line and avoid running resource-intensive code on the login node, which could negatively impact other users.
 Details about the memory/CPUs requested for this tutorial when run on the MU Lewis Computing Cluster can be found in the [User Guide](../user-guide/compute.md).

 There are two options: